apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/Adding-the-plugin-to-your-project.md

 > Adding the same dependency to your project more than once will prevent it from building.
 > If this happens, delete the duplicate dependency lines from `Package.swift` and rebuild.

-Recent versions of `swift package` suupport the `add-dependency` command:
+Recent versions of `swift package` support the `add-dependency` command:

 ```shell
 swift package add-dependency https://github.com/apple/swift-container-plugin --from 0.5.0